GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 #### If you don't have a keyboard, monitor and mouse (or want network access), you have two options
 1. Install PuTTY (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on your regular machine to ssh to a command line interface on your Pi (easiest)
-2. Follow the steps at the bottom of these instructions below to install a lightweight GUI and accessible via Windows Remote Desktop or VNC to connect to the Pi
+2. Follow the steps at the bottom of these instructions below to install a lightweight GUI accessible via Windows Remote Desktop or VNC
-* The default system name is ubuntu (you can either connect to this name or find the IP address on your network equipment and conect to that).
+* The default system name is ubuntu (you can either connect to this name or find the IP address on your network equipment and connect).

 #### If you are having problems connecting to your wi-fi
-##### If trying to use network access, often the Pi will connect about 25% of the time allowing you to complete these instructions that way.
+If trying to use network access, often the Pi will connect about 25% of the time allowing you to complete these instructions that way.
-##### If this doesn't occur, you will either need to use a monitor and keyboard or use your standard non-Windows machine to edit the second partition of the microSD card
+If this doesn't occur, you will either need to use a monitor and keyboard or use your standard non-Windows machine to edit the second partition of the microSD card
-##### (Windows WSL will not be able to read it -- though it is promised in the next version of WSL and may be available now vai the Insiders Preview)
+(Windows WSL will not be able to read it -- though it is promised in the next version of WSL and may be available now vai the Insiders Preview)

 Follow one set of the instructions at https://smallbusiness.chron.com/run-command-startup-linux-27796.html to run the following command at boot up
 ```
 sudo dhcpcd -4